Sustainability: Agenda 2030 for the Sustainable Development Goals

+In 2015, the United Nations agreed the Sustainable Development Goals (SDGs).
+Their official name is Agenda 2030 for the Sustainable Development Goals.
+The UN described this programme as a very ambitious and transformational vision.
+It said the SDGs were of unprecedented scope and significance.

-In 2015, the United Nations General Assembly announced in the Agenda 2030 for the Sustainable Development Goals: "We are determined to take the bold and transformative steps which are urgently needed to shift the world on to a sustainable and resilient path."
-The 17 goals and targets lay out some of the transformative steps.
-For example, with regard to the future of the planet Earth, the UN's pledge is to "protect the planet from degradation, including through sustainable consumption and production, sustainably managing its natural resources and taking urgent action on climate change, so that it can support the needs of the present and future generations".
-The declaration stated that "In these Goals and targets, we are setting out a supremely ambitious and transformational vision" and described the SDGs as being "of unprecedented scope and significance".
+The UN said: "We are determined to take the bold and transformative steps which are urgently needed to shift the world on to a sustainable and resilient path."

+The 17 goals and targets lay out transformative steps.
+For example, the SDGs aim to protect the future of planet Earth.
+The UN pledged to "protect the planet from degradation, including through sustainable consumption and production, sustainably managing its natural resources and taking urgent action on climate change, so that it can support the needs of the present and future generations".